+Bass-baritone Eric Owens has a unique reputation as an esteemed interpreter of classic works and a champion of new music.
 Equally at home in orchestral, recital, and operatic repertoire, Mr. Owens brings his powerful poise, expansive voice, and instinctive acting faculties to stages around the world.

-In the 2019/20 season, Mr. Owens will open the Metropolitan Opera season, starring as Porgy in James Robinson’s production of Porgy and Bess.
-He returns to Lyric Opera of Chicago as Wotan in Sir David Pountney’s production of the complete Ring cycle conducted by Sir Andrew Davis.
-He also makes his role debut as King Marke in Tristan und Isolde at Santa Fe Opera conducted by James Gaffigan.
-Concert appearances include Brahms’s Requiem at Palau de la Musica conducted by James Gaffigan, Jochanaan in Salome with the Malmö Symfoniorkester.
+In the 2019/20 season, Mr. Owens starred as Porgy in James Robinson’s production of Porgy and Bess at the Metropolitan Opera, the recording of which won the 2021 Grammy for Best Opera Recording.
+He had also been scheduled to return to Lyric Opera of Chicago as Wotan in Sir David Pountney’s production of the complete Ring cycle, conducted by Sir Andrew Davis, and to sing King Marke in Tristan und Isolde at Santa Fe Opera, conducted by James Gaffigan.
+In concert, he performed Schubert’s Winterreise with pianist Jeremy Denk at the Los Alamos Concert Association, and had been scheduled to sing Jochanaan in Salome with the Malmö Symfoniorkester.

 Mr. Owens has created an uncommon niche for himself in the ever-growing body of contemporary opera works through his determined tackling of new and challenging roles.
-He received great critical acclaim for portraying the title role in the world premiere of Elliot Goldenthal’s Grendel with LA Opera, and again at the Lincoln Center Festival, in a production directed and designed by Julie Taymor.
-Mr. Owens also enjoys a close association with John Adams, for whom he performed the role of General Leslie Groves in the world premiere of Doctor Atomic at the San Francisco Opera, and of the Storyteller in the world premiere of A Flowering Tree at Peter Sellars’s New Crowned Hope Festival in Vienna and later with the Los Angeles Philharmonic.
+He received great critical acclaim for portraying the title role in the world premiere of Elliot Goldenthal’s Grendel at LA Opera, and again at the Lincoln Center Festival, in a production directed and designed by Julie Taymor.
+Mr. Owens also enjoys a close association with John Adams, for whom he performed the role of General Leslie Groves in the world premiere of Doctor Atomic at San Francisco Opera, and of the Storyteller in the world premiere of A Flowering Tree at Peter Sellars’s New Crowned Hope Festival in Vienna and later with the Los Angeles Philharmonic.
 Doctor Atomic was later recorded and received the 2012 Grammy for Best Opera Recording.
-Mr. Owens made his Boston Symphony Orchestra debut under the baton of David Robertson in Adam’s El Niño.
+Mr. Owens made his Boston Symphony Orchestra debut under the baton of David Robertson in Adams’ El Niño.